San279/camera-webserver-for-esp32S3/README.md

 ## How to Install and run the project

-1. Download the project and unzip it to your Arduino Directory on your PC. <br /><br />
+1. Download the project and unzip it to your Arduino Directory. <br /><br />
 ![alt text](/Images_for_readme/folder_directory.PNG)
 <br /><br /><br /><br />
 2. Open Collect_Images_Edge.ino and enter WIFI SSID and PASSWORD.<br /><br />